 Al-G Rhythm found out about Dom’s mobile scanning software.
 With the app’s help, Dom used to scan NBA stars and re-create their character models for his game.
 Al-G stole Dom’s codes and integrated them with his Warner 3000 tech.
 When the ServerClassic was announced, and people checked the messages, their phones scanned them and digitized them into the Server Verse.

 Dom built a stylized basketball game with superhuman basketball players playing against LeBron’s Looney Tunes Squad.
-Al-G intensified the stakes by declaring that all human crowds would be forever captivated in the Server Verse if his Goon Squad wins the game.
+Al-G intensified the stakes by declaring that all human crowds would be forever locked in the Server Verse if his Goon Squad wins the game.
 He also announced the deletion of Looney characters whom he despised.

 Being a true player, LeBron played Domball as a classic basketball game.
 But later, he realized the whole purpose of the design and set-up was to have fun and not treat the game as work.
 After half time, he handed over the authority to Bugs Bunny.
 He revamped the game into A Looney-Tooney BasketBall.